-After the pump has been positioned, make certain that the pump and all piping connections are tight, properly supported and secure before operation.
+After the pump has been positioned, make all piping that the pump and connections are tight, properly supported and secure before operation.

 Do not operate the pump without the guards in place over the rotating parts.

 Exposed rotating parts can catch clothing, fingers, or tools, causing severe injury to personnel.